vaibhavsinghh/SchoolEducationApp/README.md

+Education application using meanjs.
+To run the application delete node modules and do npm install, happy coding.

-Hi guys, if you like my work please follow me here as well as on facebook.
-My fb username is : vaib singh
+hey guys like my work? follow me on facebook username - vaib singh location - bangalore/india